GaurangTandon/CPtools/tips.md

         #endif

 9. When using a function `newnode` to initialize a new struct pointer, note that values of arrays inside struct are not automatically initialized.
 So, `node->array[i]` is null.
 Hence, need to manually iniitialize each index of an array property.
 Else you get run error, [like here](https://codeforces.com/contest/514/submission/52626249).
+10. If you get a run error in a line where you shouldn't, especially `free()` related errors, that means you have undefined behavior somewhere above in your file.
+Comment out parts of your file and run the debugger to understand where it is.

 ## IO